 History

-A Brief History of The Cambridge Folk Club
+History of the Cambridge Folk Club

 Over the years, the Club has seen some pretty amazing musical events, not least the chance to book the young Paul Simon for the princely sum of £10.00 back in 1965, just after CBS released his first single, I am a Rock.
 Nic Jones, Diz Disley and Martin Carthy are just some of the now legendary figures to have played at the Club in the1980s.